kapoq/nyan/README.md

     $ nyan

-Your terminal should be at least 180 columns x 50 rows.
+Your terminal should be at least

 Development
 -----------